alicelovescake/nibbles-n-bytes/data/posts/today-I-learned-algorithm-patterns.md

   - if there is any label not excluded, then assign that label to `I_j`
   - else leave `I_j` unlabeled

 - No overlapping intervals will receive same label.
-You have d labels, as you sweep through the intervals from left to right, assigning an available label to each interal, you cannot reach a point where all labels are in use
+You have d labels, as you sweep through the intervals from left to right, assigning an available label to each interval, you cannot reach a point where all labels are in use
 - **Schedule to Minimize Lateness** Single resource, multiple requests, different deadline: Minimize overall lateness
 - Rule: Earliest deadline first: Sort jobs in increasing order of deadlines